sdurivau25/logfunc/README.md

-###Useful functions to log efficiently into a log.txt file and send you logs by Telegram.
+## Useful functions to log efficiently into a log.txt file and send you logs by Telegram.

+Using this logger will :
+- Create a `log.txt` file and append it new errors, with date and time of happening ;
+- Send you every info or error via Telegram.

+To install, type `python3 -m pip install tglog`, or try with `py ` instead of `python3` if you get any error.

 You need your telegram chat_id, usually a chain of integers and the token of the telegram bot you want to receive logs from.